History of Bison

 The .50 Caliber Trophy

-Powerful breech-loading Springfield and Sharp’s rifles with scopes could drop a buffalo at 600 yards.
+Powerful breech-loading Springfield and Sharpe’s rifles with scopes could drop a bison at 600 yards.
 Sportsmen added to the carnage, killing large numbers of buffalo for little more than the thrill of an easy hunt.
 Many buffalo were shot from moving trains and not even the hides were recovered.

 Both Wild Bill Hickok and “Buffalo Bill” Cody were authentic and skilled buffalo hunters, though neither one likely ever shot nearly as many buffalo as did the far less flamboyant “buffalo runners” who sold hides for a buck or two but never got into show business